Maxwell-P-Anderson/portfolio/index.md

 Hello, my name is Maxwell Palen Anderson.

-I am a Mechanical Engineering Masters student in my first semester of my graduate degree.
+I am a Mechanical Engineering Masters student at the University of Colorado Boulder, who is expecting to graduate in May 2023.
 I have been developing my engineering knowledge ever since my freshman year of high school when I joined the robotics club.
 That experience&mdash;and the lessons that it taught me&mdash;sparked a passion for building robotic systems, designing components, and working to solve problems.

 As a STEM focused student who loved social studies and the humanities, I have grown into an engineer who is concerned about the human experience and who always considers the end user in mind.
-In my mind, there is no reason for engineers to do the work that we do, if no one can use what we make.
-Human-centered engineering is how I hope to make an impact and how I wish to give back to my community.
+In my mind, there is no reason for engineers to do the work we do if no one can use what we make.
+Engaging in _human-centered engineering_ is how I hope to make an impact and how I wish to give back to my community.

-In college, I have worked on many projects and I am proud of what I have achieved after investing a lot of time and effort in each of them.
+In college, (and even in high school) I have worked on many projects that I am proud of.
+Below is a record of what I have achieved after investing in these projects.
 This website serves as an archive of each project and describes why the project was important to me and what I learned from it.

 I hope that you enjoy your time here!